 Even locals may not realize how incredible this hidden gem is along the Arkansas River, not far from the Keeper of the Plains.
 Wichita’s Veterans Memorial Park is home to 18 memorials in a 4.5-acre plot of land in downtown Wichita.
 It is also one of only three parks in the United States with a memorial commemorating the Berlin Airlift, which was dedicated in September 2019.
 This park represents six wars and every branch of the military, including Union and Confederate soldiers.

-A fun way to explore Wichita’s many parks is to rent an electric scooter or rent a bicycle through Bike Share ICT or Boats & Bikes.
+The spring and fall are great times to enjoy a picnic at one of these parks in the Heart of the Country.
+Another fun way to explore Wichita’s many parks is to rent an electric scooter or rent a bicycle through Bike Share ICT or Boats & Bikes.
 Learn more about the nearly 150 parks Wichita has to offer by exploring this page highlighting our parks, hikes and bike paths.